Learn how to get your horse at its best.

 The situation for competition horses and digestive health may seem dire in light of the many challenges.
 The good news is that modern technology, research and improved understanding continue to further illuminate these issues and improve our ability to respond.

 Ongoing research and clinical trials shed light on what is really going on inside our horses, and how that manifests on the outside.
-Plus the availability of and support products enhance your and your vet’s ability to manage competition horses well.
+Plus the availability of improved diagnostic tools and support products enhance your and your vet’s ability to manage competition horses well.

 Horses healthy from the inside out are more willing, trainable partners, able to work to their greatest potential in training and competition.